American Financial Group (NYSE:AFG) Issues FY 2022 Earnings Guidance

-American Financial Group (NYSE:AFG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+American Financial Group (NYSE:AFG – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $10.50-$11.50 for the period, compared to the consensus EPS estimate of $10.26.
 The company issued revenue guidance of -.

-American Financial Group (NYSE:AFG – Get Rating) last released its earnings results on Wednesday, May 4th.
-The insurance provider reported $3.56 earnings per share for the quarter, beating analysts’ consensus estimates of $2.72 by $0.84.
-American Financial Group had a net margin of 28.14% and a return on equity of 20.63%.
-The firm had revenue of $1.30 billion during the quarter, compared to the consensus estimate of $1.41 billion.
-During the same period in the prior year, the firm earned $2.38 EPS.
-The company’s revenue was up 11.0% compared to the same quarter last year.
-As a group, analysts anticipate that American Financial Group will post 11 earnings per share for the current year.
+Separately, StockNews.com assumed coverage on American Financial Group in a research note on Thursday, March 31st.
+They set a hold rating on the stock.

-Separately, StockNews.com began coverage on shares of American Financial Group in a report on Thursday, March 31st.
-They issued a hold rating for the company.
+The firm also recently announced a None dividend, which will be paid on Friday, May 27th.
+Stockholders of record on Friday, May 20th will be paid a dividend of $8.56 per share.
+This is a boost from American Financial Group’s previous None dividend of $2.00.
+The ex-dividend date of this dividend is Thursday, May 19th.
+American Financial Group’s dividend payout ratio is currently 10.26%.

-Several institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. raised its position in American Financial Group by 1.8% in the 4th quarter.
-BlackRock Inc. now owns 6,281,983 shares of the insurance provider’s stock worth $862,642,000 after purchasing an additional 111,029 shares during the period.
-Wells Fargo & Company MN grew its holdings in American Financial Group by 50.1% in the 4th quarter.
-Wells Fargo & Company MN now owns 164,152 shares of the insurance provider’s stock worth $22,542,000 after acquiring an additional 54,826 shares during the last quarter.
-Morgan Stanley grew its holdings in American Financial Group by 38.9% in the 2nd quarter.
-Morgan Stanley now owns 144,871 shares of the insurance provider’s stock worth $18,068,000 after acquiring an additional 40,536 shares during the last quarter.
-Advisors Asset Management Inc. grew its holdings in American Financial Group by 1,245.0% in the 4th quarter.
-Advisors Asset Management Inc. now owns 12,724 shares of the insurance provider’s stock worth $1,747,000 after acquiring an additional 11,778 shares during the last quarter.
-Finally, Allianz Asset Management GmbH grew its holdings in American Financial Group by 28.3% in the 4th quarter.
-Allianz Asset Management GmbH now owns 41,806 shares of the insurance provider’s stock worth $5,741,000 after acquiring an additional 9,215 shares during the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+LPL Financial LLC boosted its holdings in shares of American Financial Group by 6.1% in the fourth quarter.
+LPL Financial LLC now owns 3,377 shares of the insurance provider’s stock valued at $464,000 after purchasing an additional 194 shares during the period.
+PNC Financial Services Group Inc. lifted its holdings in American Financial Group by 4.0% during the first quarter.
+PNC Financial Services Group Inc. now owns 5,474 shares of the insurance provider’s stock worth $798,000 after buying an additional 212 shares during the period.
+Raymond James & Associates lifted its holdings in American Financial Group by 2.7% during the first quarter.
+Raymond James & Associates now owns 10,823 shares of the insurance provider’s stock worth $1,576,000 after buying an additional 284 shares during the period.
+American International Group Inc. lifted its holdings in American Financial Group by 0.3% during the first quarter.
+American International Group Inc. now owns 112,199 shares of the insurance provider’s stock worth $16,338,000 after buying an additional 313 shares during the period.
+Finally, Mather Group LLC. lifted its holdings in American Financial Group by 22.0% during the first quarter.
+Mather Group LLC. now owns 1,936 shares of the insurance provider’s stock worth $282,000 after buying an additional 349 shares during the period.
 Hedge funds and other institutional investors own 64.93% of the company’s stock.

 American Financial Group, Inc, an insurance holding company, provides specialty property and casualty insurance products in the United States.
 It offers property and transportation insurance products, such as physical damage and liability coverage for buses and trucks, inland and ocean marine, agricultural-related products, and other commercial property and specialty transportation coverages; specialty casualty insurance, including primarily excess and surplus, executive and professional liability, general liability, umbrella and excess liability, and specialty coverage in targeted markets, as well as customized programs for small to mid-sized businesses and workers' compensation insurance; and specialty financial insurance products comprising risk management insurance programs for lending and leasing institutions, fidelity and surety products, and trade credit insurance.